-Neuroscientists suggest perception of harmonicity, not beating underlies perception of dissonanceNovember 13th, 2012 in Psychology & Psychiatry
+Neuroscientists suggest perception of harmonicity, not beating underlies perception of dissonanceNovember 13, 2012 by Bob Yirka in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Researchers from the University of Montreal and New York University suggest in a paper they've had published in the Proceedings of the National Academy of Sciences, that the perception of harmonicity in humans is more to blame for a dislike of dissonance in musical tones than is beating.